FionaSander/softnanolab/_pages/team.md

     excerpt: 'William is currently doing his MSc in Materials Science and Engineering at Imperial College London focussing on xxx. he received his BSc from xxx.
 In October he will start a PhD also at Imperial College London within the group of Dr Fang Xie.'
     btn_label: "More about my projects"
     btn_class: "btn--inverse btn--small"
+-   image_path: /assets/images/shuang_resized.jpg
+    width: "450"
+    height: "450"
+    alt: "Shuang Zhao"
+    title: "Shuang Zhao"
+    width: "450"
+    height: "450"
+    excerpt: 'Shuang is doing an MSc in Materials Science and Engineering at Imperial College London.
+Before this she received her BSc in xxx from xxx in 2018.'
+    btn_label: "More about my projects"
+    btn_class: "btn--inverse btn--small"
 feature_row7:
 -   image_path: /assets/images/shuang_resized.jpg
     width: "450"